Buses & TransportationJanuary 18, 2023

 In lieu of school bus transportation, students may be provided with bus tickets for the following:

-- Special Education - where students can safely utilize transit services and in special circumstances.
+- Inclusion Support Services low enrolment classrooms/programs - where students can safely utilize transit services and in special circumstances.

 - Special Circumstances - individual schools may be provided an allocation for bus tickets for students due to special circumstances.